LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/External Invocations/java-client.md

 ### Provided Methods

-The following methods functionality is provided:
+The following methods are provided:

 * `invokeByUUID` which allows calling a function by its specific UUID
 * `invokeByEvent` which allows calling all functions implementing a given event
-* `isImplemented` which allows testing of whether a method, that implements a given event, exists
+* `isImplemented` which allows testing of whether a method, which implements a given event, exists
 * `getLambdas` which returns all lambdas belonging to the user account specified in the client

 More detailed documentation can be found [here](https://github.com/LivePersonInc/faas-client-jdk).